-FITTINGS
+FITTINGS & EQUIPMENT

-26. Can I move the gennaker sheet block to the same location as the jib turning block?
+29. Can I move the gennaker sheet block to the same location as the jib turning block?

 Yes.
-Line 35 of the J/70 Building Specification allows the option of attaching the gennaker blocks to the jib block padeyes.
-However, they must be attached directly to the padeyes with a shackle or other standard attachment mechanism, and not be allowed to move more than a minimal distance from the padeye.
+See Line 35 of the Building Specification.
+However, the blocks must be attached directly to the padeyes with the included shackle or other standard attachment mechanism, and not be allowed to move more than a minimal distance from the padeye.

-27. Can I add turning blocks on the cabin top for the vang?
+30. Can I add turning blocks on the cabin top for the boom vang?